skaulana/tidbits/readme.md

   within the table."
 * `k5/` - blogging scripts used to power [kaulana.com][1] in its 5th version.
 Useful
   as a complete PHP app, or as the platform layer powering a blog's backend.
+* `meteor_cms/` - proof of concept for a voice & SMS content management system, written in JavaScript using the [Meteor](http://meteor.com) framework.
 * `mfuof/` - e.g. Move Files Up One Folder.
 Applet intended to be placed in the Windows '[Send To][2]' folder as an accelerator.
 * `ray_tracer/` - basic ray tracer built for my undergrad computer graphics class.